 - (19) When, in the framework of an application being processed, the applicant is searched, that search should be carried by a person of the same sex.
 This should be without prejudice to a search carried out, for security reasons, on the basis of national law. - (20) The best interests of the child should be a primary consideration of Member States when applying this Regulation, in accordance with Article 24 of the Charter and the 1989 United Nations Convention on the Rights of the Child.
 In assessing the best interests of the child, Member States should in particular take due account of the minor's well-being and social development, including his or her background.
 In view of Article 12 of the United Nations Convention on the Rights of the Child concerning the child's right to be heard, the determining authority shall provide a minor the opportunity of a personal interview unless this is manifestly not in the minor's best interests. - (21)The common procedure streamlines the time-limits for an individual to accede to the procedure, for the examination of the application by the determining authority as well as for the examination of first level appeals by judicial authorities.
 Whereas a disproportionate number of simultaneous applications may risk delaying access to the procedure and the examination of the applications, a measure of flexibility to exceptionally extend those time-lines may at times be needed.
 However, to ensure an effective process, extending those time-limits should be a measure of last resort considering that Member States should regularly review their needs to maintain an efficient asylum system, including by preparing contingency plans where necessary, and considering that the European Union Agency for Asylum should provide Member States with the necessary operational and technical assistance.
 Where Member States foresee that they would not be able to meet the set time-limits, they should request assistance from the European Union Agency for Asylum.
-Where no such request is made, and because of the disproportionate pressure the asylum system in a Member State becomes ineffective to the extent of jeopardising the functioning of Common European Asylum System, the Agency may, based on an implementing decision of the Commission, take measures in support of that Member State. - Access to the common procedure should be based on a three-step approach consisting (22)of the making, registering and lodging of an application.
+Where no such request is made, and because of the disproportionate pressure the asylum system in a Member State becomes ineffective to the extent of jeopardising the functioning of Common European Asylum System, the Agency may, based on an implementing decision of the Commission, take measures in support of that Member State. - (22) Access to the common procedure should be based on a three-step approach consisting of the making, registering and lodging of an application.
 Making an application is the first step that triggers the application of this Regulation.
 A third-country national or stateless person is considered to have made an application when expressing a wish to receive international protection from a Member State.
 Such a wish may be expressed in any form and the individual applicant need not necessarily use specific words such as international protection, asylum or subsidiary protection.
-The defining element should be the expression by the third county national or the stateless person of a fear of persecution or serious harm upon return to his or her country of origin, or in the case of a stateless person, to his or her country of former habitual residence.
+The defining element should be the expression by the third country national or the stateless person of a fear of persecution or serious harm upon return to his or her country of origin, or in the case of a stateless person, to his or her country of former habitual residence.
 In case of doubt whether a certain declaration may be construed as an application for international protection, the third-country national or stateless person should be expressly asked whether he or she wishes to receive international protection.
-The applicant should benefit from rights under this Regulation and Directive XXX/XXX/EU (Reception Conditions Directive) 26 as soon as he or she makes an application. - (23) An application should be registered as soon as it is made.
-At this stage, the authorities responsible for receiving and registering applications, including border guards, police, immigration authorities and authorities responsible for detention facilities should register the application together with the personal details of the individual applicant.
-Those authorities should inform the applicant of his or her rights and obligations, as well as the consequences for the applicant in case of non-compliance with those obligations.
-The applicant should be given a document certifying that an application has been made.
-The time limit for lodging an application starts to run from the moment an application is registered.
+The applicant should benefit from rights under this Regulation and Directive XXX/XXX/EU (Reception Conditions Directive)26 as soon as he or she makes an application.